IngaPosiunaite/Web-App-DevOps-Project/README.md

 ## Containerization with Docker

-I successfully encapsulated the application and its dependencies within Docker containers.
+We successfully encapsulated the application and its dependencies within Docker containers.
 This ensured accessibility across various teams, regardless of their preferred working environments.
 Docker containerization provided a flexible and consistent deployment solution, streamlining access and fostering agility and collaboration.

 ### Containerization Process
 The application was containerized using Docker to ensure consistent deployment across environments.
 Below are the steps taken in the containerization process: